-Exporting Goods + Services Overseas:
+Exporting and Deliver Goods and services Overseas:

 This is the process of delivering goods and services internationally.